SigNoz/signoz.io/docs/instrumentation/flask.md

      We recommend using the `otlp_proto_http` exporter.

+     For running your application, there are a few things that you need to keep in mind.
+Below are the notes:
     :::note
      Don’t run app in reloader/hot-reload mode as it breaks instrumentation.
-For example, if you use `export FLASK_ENV=development`, it enables the reloader mode which breaks OpenTelemetry isntrumentation.
+For example, if you use `export Flask_ENV=development`, it enables the reloader mode which breaks OpenTelemetry isntrumentation.
     :::

+    For running applications with application servers which are based on [pre fork model](#running-applications-with-gunicorn-uwsgi), like Gunicorn, uWSGI you have to add a post_fork hook or a @postfork decorator in your configuration.

      To start sending data to SigNoz, use the following run command: